In Search Of Indonesians Best Specialty Coffees

 Nicolas didn’t collect any information beforehand (e.g.concerning cooperatives or contact person).
 Being a believer he just trusted God to lead him where he would find the right people and the right beans.

 THIS IS NOT WHAT WE WERE SEARCHING FOR!

 In Sumatera, in the Highland of Gayo, he visited the PERMATA GAYO Cooperative.
-He was warmly welcomed by the staff of the cooperative even though he didn’t give notice beforehand
+He was warmly welcomed by the staff of the cooperative even though he didn’t give notice beforehand.

-The following day Nicolas was accompanied by two staff members to have a look at a certain organic coffee plantation in nearby district.
+The following day Nicolas was accompanied by two staff members to have a look at a certain organic coffee plantation in a nearby district.
 There in a village he got to know a man who collected Kopi Luwak, the most expensive coffee in the world at that time.
-This farmer gave detailed information about the nocturnal animal and how he and other collectors process the beans – to our understanding this was already close to specialty quality.
+This farmer gave detailed information about the nocturnal animal and how he and other collectors processed the beans – to our understanding this was already close to specialty quality.

 But sadly those small scale farmer only were processing the Luwak Coffee they collected to have an extra income.
 The harvest of their own plantations was brought to the washing station, which is owned by the cooperative.

-Nicolas was even offered to beccome a owner of a plantation ther.
+Nicolas was even offered to beccome a owner of a plantation there.
 In case he would finance the purchase of the land and also the labourers who would cultivate it and take care of the coffee plants.